 - 1. Subject to the TIF Cap described in paragraph 5 below, actual site improvement costs and parking structure costs will be eligible for reimbursement to the fullest extent permitted by Kansas law.
 The TIF Cap does not include interest.
-However, interest is agreed to repaid at the Actual Rate of Borrowed Funds (as defined below) but no more than the WSJ Prime Rate plus 3% as published at the time of the Redevelopment Agreement or the time permanent financing is in place as long as that is within two years of the signing of the Redevelopment Agreement, The "Actual Rate of Borrowed Funds" means the interest rate being paid by the Developer on its industrial revenue bond obligation for the Hotel Project, or if refinanced or financed by other means, its first mortgage loan obligation for the Hotel Project.
+However, interest is agreed to be repaid at the Actual Rate of Borrowed Funds (as defined below) but no more than the WSJ Prime Rate plus 3% as published at the time of the Redevelopment Agreement or the time permanent financing is in place as long as that is within two years of the signing of the Redevelopment Agreement, The "Actual Rate of Borrowed Funds" means the interest rate being paid by the Developer on its industrial revenue bond obligation for the North Project, or if refinanced or financed by other means, its first mortgage loan obligation for the North Project.
 The Actual Rate of Borrowed Funds shall be submitted by the Developer to the City in the form of an affidavit from the Developer. - 2.
 The following funds will be collected for a period of twenty (20) years from the date the ordinance approving the Plan is published in the official City newspaper and held in accordance with the TIF Act: - a.
-All incremental real property taxes assessed in the South Project Area during the term of the South Project; - b.
-All incremental real property taxes assessed on the remaining portions of the TIF District, to the extent the increases in real property taxes are caused by the

-- improvements described in this Plan or other activities that do not constitute a new project; - c.
+All incremental real property taxes assessed in the North Project Area during the term of the North Project; - All incremental real property taxes assessed on the remaining portions of the TIF District, to the extent the increases in real property taxes are caused by the improvements described in this Plan or other activities that do not constitute a new project; - c.
 Any increases in real property taxes caused by a new project will not be included in the TIF fund without the City's approval; and - d.
-All City and County sales taxes paid in the TIF District during the term of the South Project. - 3.
+All City and County sales taxes paid in the TIF District during the term of the North Project (although as noted above the Developer does not anticipate retail users in the first floor of the building, and does not anticipate that any retail sales will be generated by the North Project). - 3.
 The Developer has elected to utilize the direct reimbursement method, and will privately finance all public and private improvements described in this Plan. - 4.
 The City shall have the right to inspect such public improvements for compliance with the City Code, etc. - 5.
 To the extent that the TIF Fund has available tax increment, the City shall reimburse all of the Developer's eligible expenses until all such expenses have been reimbursed, or twenty (20) years, whichever first occurs.
-Notwithstanding the previous sentence, there shall be a limitation on the reimbursement of the Developer's eligible expenditures (the "TIF Cap"), as follows; - 6.
-Except to reimburse the City's expenses as described in paragraph 7., below, all tax increment shall be available to reimburse up to \$3,500,000 of the Developer's redevelopment project costs (the "Cap Amount").
+Notwithstanding the previous sentence, there shall be a limitation on the reimbursement of the Developer's eligible expenditures (the "TIF Cap"), as follows;

+- 6. Except to reimburse the City's expenses as described in paragraph 7., below, all tax increment shall be available to reimburse up to \$4,750,000 of the Developer's redevelopment project costs (the "Cap Amount").
 The Cap Amount shall not include interest costs that the Developer is also entitled to recover.
 The method of reimbursement of interest is more fully described in paragraph V. 1 and the Redevelopment Agreement. - 7.
-After the reimbursement of the Cap Amount and accrued interest, any additional TIF revenue shall be allocated to the Developer to repay the Developer for eligible costs associated with the North Project, but in no event shall the cumulative amount of reimbursements paid to the Developer relating directly to the North Project and these additional payments generated by the South Project exceed the lesser Developer's actual redevelopment project costs plus interest thereon associated with the North Project, or the Cap Amount specified in the North Project Redevelopment Plan Agreement. - 8.
-Eligible expenses incurred by the Developer prior to the formation of the District shall be eligible for reimbursement. - 9.
+Eligible expenses incurred by the Developer prior to the formation of the District shall be eligible for reimbursement. - 8.
 The City will be entitled to reimbursement for all of the City's actual and adequately documented expenses, including the City's reasonable attorneys' fees.
-Such fees shall be excluded from the TIF Cap. - 10.
+Such fees shall be excluded from the TIF Cap. - 9.
 The Developer will be entitled to reimbursement for all of the Developer's actual and adequately documented expenses, including the Developer's reasonable attorneys' fees, as outlined in this plan.